 Dandelions grow pretty much everywhere, but I never harvest any dandelions unless they are in my own yard where I know they haven’t been sprayed by any chemical weed-killers or pesticides.
 (I also mainly harvest the ones that grow inside my garden fence so I know my dog hasn’t done her business on them.)
 For people who don’t have a dog, this wouldn’t be a problem, but I’d rather not have my dandelions watered that way!

 If you have a chemical-free, non-toxic lawn, you can harvest your own dandelions for free.
-If not, though, or if it’s winter and your yard is covered with snow, you can find dandelion teas in most health food stores, and you can sometimes find the leaves in the produce section too when they are in season.
+If not, though, or if it’s winter and your yard is covered with snow, you can find dandelion teas in most health food stores or online, and you can sometimes find the leaves in the produce section too when they are in season.

-I’ve always liked dandelions as a flower, but now I appreciate them so much more as an herb.
-I’m never spraying toxic weed-killer on my precious dandelions.
-I’m going to harvest them and enjoy them, and, whenever I see one with a puffy white ball, I’m going to make a wish and blow those shimmering seeds all over the lawn for next year!
+I’ve always liked dandelions as a wildflower, but now I appreciate them so much more as an herb.
+I’m never planning on spraying toxic weed-killer on my little dandelions.
+I’m going to harvest them and enjoy them, and, whenever I see one with a puffy white ball, I’ll make a wish and blow those shimmering seeds all over the lawn for next year!